The Tips, Tricks, and Traps of Injection Molding Resin Selection

 Director of Sales and Marketing, Ferriot, Inc.

-Each injection molding project has its own unique set of challenges, including choosing a resin that represents a good balance between moldability, the function and performance of the part created, and cost-effectiveness.
+Each injection molding project has its own unique set of challenges, including choosing a molding resin that represents a good balance between moldability, the function and performance of the part created, and cost-effectiveness.
 Although there is no single “right” approach to selecting a resin for your next injection molding project, here are some tips and tricks that can simplify the process, as well as some traps to avoid.

-Tip: Start the resin selection process with an open conversation to uncover opportunities for improvement.
+Tip: Start the injection molding resin selection process with an open conversation to uncover opportunities for improvement.
 Both parts buyer and injection molding contract manufacturer should enter this conversation without biases about which specific resin types are most appropriate because the resin that worked well on a previous project may not be appropriate for a part of a different size or shape or that will be run on different equipment.
 However, there is an important exception to this: most medical equipment OEMs will already have research and findings on the best available resins for their applications and products, so they will often approach a contract manufacturer with a resin already chosen and approved by their legal team.
 Given the cost of conducting environmental studies, when a specific resin has proven successful in use for a similar product, OEMs will typically specify the resin with which they’re already familiar.

 In most circumstances, the parts buyer needs to work with the contract manufacturer to identify the most critical characteristics of the finished part as soon as possible.
 Understanding the role the part will play in the end-product is crucial.
 The contract manufacturer needs to ask if the part will come in contact with food or beverages, biological samples or pharmaceuticals, harsh chemicals or petroleum products.
 Consider any chemicals to which the part will be exposed during use and cleaning.
 Take into account the thermal stresses on the part under both typical and extreme conditions.
 Does it need to be rigid or flexible?
 Depending on the part’s use, it may need to be tested and certified in accordance with guidelines from various governmental agencies, such as the Food and Drug Administration for medical equipment and food/beverage products.
 This can greatly restrict the resin options available.